duchnej/NICAR-2020-Github-Hands-On/README.md

 This is the new feature!

-This is a forcked readme
+This is a forked readme